Postage stamps and postal history of New Guinea: Australian occupation

-Because of the short period of use of these issues, they occur quite rarely, and command high prices; the most common denominations cost at least $15 US a piece, and the five-shilling overprints fetch prices of over $10,000 on the rare occasions when they come up for sale.
+Because of the short period of use of these issues, they occur quite rarely, and command high prices; the most common denominations cost at least US$15 a piece, and the five-shilling overprints fetch prices of over $10,000 on the rare occasions when they come up for sale.
 In addition, the overprinting process produced a number of errors, and these also command high prices.

 In 1915 these improvised stamps of New Guinea were superseded with stamps of the "North West Pacific Islands".

 Australian mandate

 In 1925, the Australian administration in the League of Nations mandate of the Territory of New Guinea issued the first stamp series.

 With the Japanese attack on Rabaul in New Britain in January 1942 and the occupation of the rest of the territory, the civil administrations were eventually suspended.

 After World War II, the territories of Papua and New Guinea were combined in an administrative union as the Territory of Papua and New Guinea.